norbertnemeth/customer-review-crawler/README.md

 customer-review-crawler - pure
 ===============================

-A crawler to collect reviews and product infomation on Amazon.com.
+A crawler to collect reviews infomation on Amazon.com.

 # Quick Start Guide